ssube/onnx-web/README.md

 ## Features

 - REST API server capable of running ONNX models with DirectML acceleration
+  - AMD hardware acceleration
+  - CPU software fallback
   - multiple schedulers
 - web app to generate and view images
+  - can be hosted alongside API or on a CDN
-  - parameter inputs with validation
+  - built with React and MUI
 - txt2img mode
+  - outputs are saved to file
+  - show image history

 ## Contents